I'm currently in the process of creating sub-categories. Please excuse any disorder.

 P

 Preliminary Championship (CLRG) (in North America): Usually preferred to as Prelim.
 The second highest level in competition, achieved after a dancer receives two firsts in all their dances at the PRIZEWINNER level.
 Dancers now compete in championship style competitions at feiseanna for an overall win.
-Two wins qualifies a dancer for Open Championships (see OPEN CHAMPIONSHIPS).
+Two or three wins (depends on the region) qualifies a dancer for Open Championships (see OPEN CHAMPIONSHIPS).

 Pre-Open (Comhdháil) (in UK and Ireland): Dancers who have won a first in Beginners B.